discourse/discourse-adplugin/README.md

 * A live discourse forum
 * You have deployed that forum using Docker.
 Most people using Digital Ocean will have deployed Discourse using Docker.

-For installation for non-docker or local development (those with programming experience, see Other Installation)
+For installation for non-docker or local development (those with programming experience), see Other Installation.

 ### Step 1 - Install the Official Discourse Advertising Plugin